simon-duchastel/personal-website/content/about-me/_index.md

 I'm also deeply interested in transit systems (particularly metro/subway systems) and urban development.
 Outside of work you'll find me perusing the latest transit news, reading up on new and innovative transit lines, and riding trains.

 This website is a way for me to catalogue some of the things I do in my spare time and to share them with anyone who's interested.
-I mostly post software projects I've worked on and scifi stories I've written.
+I mostly post software projects I've worked on in my free time and scifi stories I've written.